Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 apx export --<package_manager> <package>
 ```

-You can export binaries to run them without `apx run` prefix with the following command:-
+You can export binaries to run them without the `apx run` prefix with the following command:-

 ```bash
 apx export --<package_manager> --bin <package>